When Haircuts Become Heartbreaks: My Journey Cutting My Autistic Toddler’s Hair at Home ✂️

 Tips from My Experience (So You Don’t Make My Mistakes)

 Start slow.
 Don’t expect a full haircut on day one.
-Let him handle the tools, touch the clipper when it’s off, hear it at a low volume, get acclimated.
+Let him handle the tools, touch the clipper when it’s off, hear it at a low volume, and get acclimated.

 Use positive association.
 Offer praise, small rewards, breaks.
 Make “haircut time” into a ritual, not a punishment.